xiaoquqi/gitlab-sync/README.md

   --local-token LOCAL_TOKEN
                         Local gitlab private token.
   --local-group LOCAL_GROUP
-                        Local github group for reading.
-  --remote REMOTE       Remote gitlab http url, ex: https://remote.gitlab.com --remote-token REMOTE_TOKEN
+                        Local github group for syncing, Leave this as blank when you want to sync all groups --remote REMOTE       Remote gitlab http url, ex: https://remote.gitlab.com --remote-token REMOTE_TOKEN
                         Remote gitlab private token --remote-group REMOTE_GROUP
-                        Target group of remote github for backup.
+                        Target group of remote github for backup, Leave this as blank if you want to keep the same name as remote
+  --remote-parent-group REMOTE_PARENT_GROUP
-  --push-url PUSH_URL   Remote push url for backup target --force-push          Force push to remote by default --ignore-branches IGNORE_BRANCHES
+                        Parent group to save all local groups --push-url PUSH_URL   Remote push url for backup target --force-push          Force push to remote by default --ignore-branches IGNORE_BRANCHES
                         Not sync for ignore branches, ex: cherry-pick,dev,temp --allow-branches ALLOW_BRANCHES
-                        Only sync for allow branches, ex: master,main,qa. if not given, sync all branches.If ignore branches is given, thepriority is higher than this argument -d, --debug           Enable debug message.
+                        Only sync for allow branches, ex: master,main,qa. if not given, sync all branches.
+If ignore branches is given, thepriority is higher than this argument -d, --debug           Enable debug message.
   -v, --verbose         Show message in standard output.
 ```